Continuum Limits of Lazy Open Quantum Walks: Discussion and Conclusion

 We have derived the continuum limit of the one dimensional lazy open quantum walk for both coin and spatial decoherence models.
 The unitary part of the evolution generates advection and local mixing governed by the coin, while the dissipative part captures the distinct physical effects of each noise channel.
 In the continuum limit, the unitary structure remains identical and only the dephasing operator changes form, revealing how different microscopic decoherence mechanisms manifest at the macroscopic level.

-The coin dephasing Lindblad term removes off-diagonal elements in the coin subspace while leaving spatial coherences between lattice sites intact.
+The coin dephasing Lindblad term removes off diagonal elements in the coin subspace while leaving spatial coherences between lattice sites intact.
 Physically, this results in pure coin dephasing.
-Local internal superpositions decay, but population transport remains coherent and advective.
-This behaviour is in good agreement with the earlier numerical results of \cite{Love2005FromDT, Alberti_2014}, which showed that coin noise damps interference patterns but does not fully classicalise the walk.
-More importantly, this agreement confirms that the DTQW provides a faithful discretisation of the target continuum quantum field theory.
-The continuum equation represents the macroscopic model of interest, while the underlying discrete dynamics provide a controlled numerical scheme for its simulation.
-Establishing this correspondence justifies the use of discrete quantum walks as simulators of continuum quantum transport equations, and motivates the systematic derivation of the continuum limit \citep{Molfetta_Debbasch_limits_and_sym}.
+Local internal superpositions decay, but population transport remains coherent until diffusion dominates at high $\gamma$ values.
+This behaviour is in good qualitative agreement with early numerical studies of decoherence in the two state DTQW, which showed that coin noise suppresses interference without immediately destroying ballistic transport \citep{Paz_Lopez_deco, Brun_Ambainis, Love2005FromDT, Alberti_2014}.
+By contrast, spatial decoherence mechanisms were found to rapidly suppress long-range coherence and induce diffusive behaviour \citep{ROMANELLI2005137}, a qualitative distinction that is also observed here.
+Crucially, the numerical plots demonstrate good agreement between the DTQW and the derived continuum dynamics across the explored parameter regimes.
+This agreement confirms that the DTQW provides a faithful discretisation of the target continuum quantum field theory.
+The continuum equation represents the macroscopic model of interest, while the underlying discrete dynamics form a controlled numerical scheme for its simulation.
+Establishing this correspondence justifies the use of discrete quantum walks as simulators of continuum quantum transport equations and motivates the systematic derivation of the continuum limit \citep{Molfetta_Debbasch_limits_and_sym}.
 Spatial dephasing, by contrast, suppresses coherences between different lattice sites while leaving on-site populations unaffected.
 As a result, phase correlations decay exponentially in space, progressively eliminating long-range interference effects and driving the dynamics toward an incoherent, effectively classical transport regime.
 This behaviour aligns with previous numerical observations of spatially dephased quantum walks \cite{Tude_2022b}.
 Together, these results show that coin and spatial dephasing impose qualitatively different transport characteristics.
 Coin dephasing preserves coherent advection with local phase damping, while spatial dephasing removes all spatial coherence and yields incoherent propagation that quickly reaches a classical, diffusive regime.
 The continuum framework developed here thus bridges microscopic Lindblad dynamics with the macroscopic behaviour observed in open quantum walk simulations.